Tono-vacn/Tono-vacn.github.io/_posts/2024-11-12-parallel-programming-memo.md

 - Memory accesses coming out of a processor should be performed in program order, and each of them should be performed atomically

 - Sequential Consistency
-  - programmers’ expectations have been found to fit closely to Sequential Consistency (SC)
+  - programmers' expectations have been found to fit closely to Sequential Consistency (SC)
   - ![SC](/assets/img/memory-SC.png)